My current research focuses on two distinct areas:

 - Genetic mapping for fruit quality traits in apple with the goal of developing genetic markers to modernize apple breeding and accelerate the development of new (and tasty!) cultivars.

 - Examining grapevines across a transect of commercial vineyards in California to determine the graft-transmissible effects of roots on shoots.
 Learn more here.

-My research uses diverse and high-throughput phenotyping methods to look at shape, colour, mineral content, physiology, and other fruit quality attributes.
+My research examines plant diversity and makes uses of high-throughput phenotyping methods to look at shape, colour, mineral content, physiology, and other fruit quality attributes.

 My postdoctoral research is funded by National Science Foundation Plant Genome Research Program 1546869.